Here at Floreat Veterinary Centre in Perth, we believe and know that Puppy pre-school is an important part of the development of well-adjusted dogs.

 Emily is on hand to answer your questions and offer professional advice.
 Ask her about puppy nutrition, communication, how to curb any behavioural problems, and socialisation.
 Emily can assist with mental and physical stimulation, behavioural techniques, and much more.

-How Can I Attend?
+How Can I Attend Puppy Training in Perth?

-Pre-school classes are held every Tuesday evening at the Floreat Veterinary clinic from 6-7pm.
+Puppy pre-school classes are held every Tuesday evening at the Floreat Veterinary clinic from 6-7pm.
 See here for centre directions.
 Registration for the complete five-week course is only $110.

 To attend classes, each puppy must have received their first vaccination and be 8-16 weeks of age.